PharmaLedger-IMI/helm-charts/charts/epi/README.md

 ## ServiceAccount

 A dedicated ServiceAccount is required by the Builder Job and the Runner Pod(s) if you need to inject Secrets via *CSI Secrets Driver* instead of using Kubernetes Secrets.
 It is being deployed by the helm chart at hook `pre-install` and is being deleted by *Cleanup Job* on deletion of the helm chart.
+In order to create the ServiceAccount, set `serviceAccount.create: true` (default is `false`).

 ## Pre-Builder Job